Few nursing careers offer this level of variety. Learn to be a leader and gain outdoor, adventure and soldiering skills.

 - Weapon handling

-There are also opportunities to further your professional development and tertiary study.
+There are opportunities to further your professional development and tertiary study.
 After initial employment and training, the NZ Army will provide funding for Nursing Officers to undertake further education with approved courses of study that are pertinent to their professional roles.

 There is an expectation that Nursing Officers will achieve the necessary competencies to practice safely in more than one specialist area of practice, e.g. primary health care and emergency nursing or perioperative nursing and infection control.